operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 - Enable unblocked development for downstream regardless of state of upstream repositories
 - Detail the tooling around the upstream/downstream syncing process
 - Detail building and testing for upstream and downstream, ensuring that downstream remains compatible with existing OpenShift release process and tooling
-- Support backport for previous [n-2] openshift releases
+- Support backport for previous [n-2] OpenShift releases
 - Minimize disruption to regular development during migration period

 ### Non-Goals